🔼The name Deborah: Summary

 Tradition and most Bible commentators and translators (including Jones' Dictionary of Old Testament Proper Names) assume that the bee was known after a derivation of the verb דבר, meaning to speak, because of the sound a bee makes when it flies.
 This is highly unlikely for two reasons.

 First, the bee is not the only creature that makes a sound, or even buzzes.
-Calling a bee but no other insect a talker would show a imprecision that is ultimately foreign to the Hebrew language.
+Calling a bee but no other insect a talker would show an imprecision that is ultimately foreign to the Hebrew language.

 Secondly, even in Bible times, the bee was culturally defined as a producer of honey.
 Honey was the only available sweetener in those days, and honey was recognized as a great source of strength (1 Samuel 14:27).
 Where milk is compared to the initial nutrition of a new believer (1 Peter 2:2), honey serves the die-hards.
-Hence Canaan was known as the land flowing with milk and honey (Exodus 3:8), and the judgments of the Lord, as well as His words, were deemed sweeter than honey (Psalm 19:10, Psalm 119:103).
+Hence Canaan was known as the land flowing with milk and honey (Exodus 3:8), and the judgments of the Lord, as well as his words, were deemed sweeter than honey (Psalm 19:10, 119:103).
 King David reckoned unity in the House of the Lord sweet (Psalm 55:14); Ezekiel tastes a scroll that was given to him by The Word Of God, and it tastes sweet as honey (3:3), and the same happens to John the Revelator (Revelation 10:10).